 - increases cardiovascular endurance and basal metabolic rate

-Yoga has emerged as popular cross-training techniques for everyone from tennis, football, and soccer players to runners, divers, and skiers.
-Not only does yoga help build strength and muscle mass by utilizing ones own body resistance, but it also increases flexibility and loosens the joints.
+Yoga has emerged as popular cross training techniques for everyone from tennis, football, and soccer players to runners, divers, and skiers.
+Not only does yoga help build strength and muscle mass by utilizing one’s own body resistance, it also increases flexibility and loosens the joints.
 This eases injury and helps prevents overexertion muscles and tendons.

-Yoga works more than just the body, though; it cultivates mindfulness and concentration.
-The focus, mental presence, and stress management required during both the asana and meditation portions of yogic practice can be translated to most any type of sport.
+Yoga works out more than just the body.
+It cultivates mindfulness and concentration.
+The focus, mental presence, and stress management required during both the asana and meditation portions of yoga practice can be translated to most any type of sport.

 Pilates focuses primarily on building core muscle and strengthening the body from the center out.
 Many injuries can be traced back to the muscles situated in the core.
 A strong and stable center, appropriately termed the “powerhouse,” begins at the bottom of the ribs and extends down to the hip line.
 It includes:

 - the abdominal

 - lower back